blog

 STRUCTURAL BONDING — “Holes for rivets would weaken the substrate and increase vehicle weight.”

 Strong permanent adhesives (such as cyanoacrylates and urethanes) can provide rigidity, structural bonding strength, and negligible weight compared to heavy mechanical fasteners.
-Rivets also puncture the substrate, which invites corrosion, moisture, potential for squeaks/rattles, and weakens the integrity of the panel.
+Rivets also puncture the substrate, which invites corrosion, moisture, and potential for squeaks/rattles, and weakens the integrity of the panel.

 Today’s automotive adhesives have the strength to outperform metal fasteners.
 This has led to adhesive films and tapes replacing mechanical fasteners at a rapid rate.
-Automotive-grade, pressure-sensitive double-sided tapes also see applications in windshield and rear view mirror components where fasteners are not an option.
+Automotive-grade, pressure-sensitive double-sided tapes also see applications in windshield and rear-view mirror components where fasteners are not an option.

 AESTHETICS — “It has to match the beauty of a painted element.”